-- · Reviewing procedures, and monitoring and advising on the quality of financial reporting (including accounting policies and financial presentation); - Reviewing the proposed fees, scope, performance and outcome of external audits.
-However, the auditors are appointed by the Board; - Reviewing the procedures and

-- Ensuring that management have established and implemented a system for managing material financial and non-financial risks impacting the Company: - Reviewing the corporate governance practices and policies of the Company; - Reviewing procedures and practices for protecting intellectual property (IP) and aligning IP to strategy.
+- Reviewing procedures, and monitoring and advising on the quality of financial reporting (including accounting policies and financial presentation); - Reviewing the proposed fees, scope, performance and outcome of external audits.
+However, the auditors are appointed by the Board; - Reviewing the procedures and practices that have been implemented by management regarding internal control systems; - Ensuring that management have established and implemented a system for managing material financial and non-financial risks impacting the Company; - Reviewing the corporate governance practices and policies of the Company;

-The Board does not comply with the ASX requirement to have at least three members on the Audit and Risk Committee.
-The Board believes that the experience that Mr Gould and Mr Tooth have in the finance industry adequately mitigates this non-compliance.

-The number of times the Audit and Risk Committee has formerly met and the number of meetings attended by Directors during the financial year are reported in the Directors' Report.

-The Audit and Risk Committee monitors and reviews:

-- The effectiveness and appropriateness of the framework used by the Company for managing operational risk; - The adequacy of the Company's internal controls including information systems controls and security; - The adequacy of the process for reporting and responding to significant control and regulatory breaches; - The effectiveness of the compliance function in ensuring adherence to applicable laws and regulations, including the action of legal and regulatory developments which may have a significant impact; - Operational risk issues; and - Action plans to address control improvement areas.
+- Reviewing procedures and practices for protecting intellectual property (IP) and aligning IP to strategy. - The Board does not comply with the ASX requirement to have at least three members on the Audit and Risk Committee.
+The Board believes that the experience that Mr Gould and Mr Tooth have in the finance industry adequately mitigates this non-compliance. - The number of times the Audit and Risk Committee has formerly met and the number of meetings attended by Directors during the financial year are reported in the Directors' Report. - The Audit and Risk Committee monitors and reviews: - The effectiveness and appropriateness of the framework used by the Company for managing operational risk; - The adequacy of the Company's internal controls including information systems controls and security; - The adequacy of the process for reporting and responding to significant control and regulatory breaches; - The effectiveness of the compliance function in ensuring adherence to applicable laws and regulations, including the action of legal and regulatory developments which may have a significant impact; - Operational risk issues; and - Action plans to address control improvement areas.

-Managing Director & CFO Assurance (Principle 4.2)
+MANAGING DIRECTOR & CFO ASSURANCE (PRINCIPLE 4.2)